South Africa’s Alternative Education

 It is incomprehensible that in Africa, out of the almost 128 million school-aged children, more than 17 million are not in a position that they will ever get any school education at all.
 And it is even more appalling that some 37 million more African children will be learning so little during their years at school that they probably will not get into any better position than those children who didn’t get any education at all.
 Consequently, the outlook for social development on the continent is poor, and Africa’s possible future economic growth is limited.

 The Traditional South Africa Education System

-South Africa’s education system continues to take strain while the government is trying to achieve more or less equal educational opportunities for all its residents.
+South Africa’s education system continues to take a strain while the government is trying to achieve more or less equal educational opportunities for all its residents.
 The South African system is divided into three different levels: general basic education and training, continued education and training, and higher education and training.
-The education process is compulsory through the 9th-grade level, and includes in total 12 grades.
+The education process is compulsory through the 9th-grade level and includes, in total, 12 grades.

 The first six years of education are in primary school, during which period basic literacy and numeracy will be established.

 The subsequent three years will be spent at middle school.
 The taught subjects are still basically academic, but there will be a slight touch of vocational education and training.
 Completing this middle education track results in a basic education and training certificate.
 See also this post: Exploitation of African Nations-The Game Continues.

 The secondary education system is mainly administered via an extensive network of private colleges and previously predominantly white government-run schools.
 At these schools, the educational standards are generally pretty high, but due to high tuition and other school fees, will most students from poorer backgrounds unfortunately not be able to attend these institutions.